bootdotdev/blog/content/golang/quick-sort-golang.md

 ### Finding the median optimization

 One of the most popular solutions is to use the "median of three" approach.
 Three elements (for example: the first, middle, and last elements) of each partition are chosen and the median is found between them.
 That item is then used as the pivot.
 This approach has the advantage that it can't break down to `O(n^2)` time because we are guaranteed to never use the worst item in the partition as the pivot.
-That said, it can still be slow_er_ because a true median isn't used.
+That said, it can still be slow*er* because a true median isn't used.

+PS: If you'd like to learn more about sorting algorithms, check out my [algorithms course](https://www.boot.dev/courses/learn-algorithms-python).
+If you want to learn the Go language, check out my [Go course](https://www.boot.dev/courses/learn-golang).